My vision for economic and cultural development

 Support our local economy by reducing bureaucracy and improving transparency over spending.

 Continue to raise Auckland's position with Central Government to recognise our role as 1/3 of NZ's economy.
-Regional City deals are an opportunity for us to
+Regional City deals are an opportunity for us to get more for Auckland.

 Support the introduction of a bed-night visitor levy to enable Auckland to provide the tourism opportunities that we know we can but lack the funding to deliver.